Get a demo of Culture Amp

 How does Benelux compare?

-People in Benelux were much more positive than average regarding Decision Making and Work Life Blend.
+People in Benelux were much more positive than average regarding Wellbeing Culture, Growth, and Work Life Blend.

-On the lower side, people in Benelux had much lower favorable scores than average in Action, Feedback & Recognition, and Equity.
+On the lower side, people in Benelux had much lower favorable scores than average in Action, Service & Quality Focus, and Feedback & Recognition.

-People working in Benelux are less engaged than Western Europe, Europe, Oceania, and Eastern Europe.
+People working in Benelux are less engaged than Europe, Oceania, Eastern Europe, and APAC.

-The highest scoring question for Benelux had 90% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+0% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Benelux had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

 People in Benelux were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).